MacKinnon's favorite status

 The Goalie Hangover Effect

-As the summer blazes on, it's only appropriate to talk about the way-too-early Hart Trophy favorites.
+As we inch closer to December, it feels right to talk about the potential Hart Trophy candidates, and where everything lies in this race.
 There are several great candidates to win the coveted NHL MVP trophy for the regular season.

 Connor McDavid is one of the greatest players of this generation.
 Amazingly, he has tallied 100 or more points in five consecutive seasons, and in eight of nine seasons.
 McDavid is simply the best scorer, and gives the Edmonton Oilers a chance to win every night.
 It's not far-fetched to say that he's the most important player on the team, and they probably wouldn't make it to back-to-back Stanley Cup Final matches.